iuri-pdista/Safer-Commits-Script/README.md

 ## Future Features:

--Directory moving support
+- Directory moving support
--Removing the -git file bug
+- Removing the -git file bug

-<b> SO STAY TUNED :sparkle:</b>
+<b> SO STAY TUNED :sparkles:</b>

 <p align="center"> Made with ♥ by <a href="https://github.com/iuri-pdista"> Iuri Corrêa </a></p>